opentok/OpenTok-PHP-SDK/README.md

 You can generate a token either by calling the `generateToken($sessionId, $options)` method of the `OpenTok\OpenTok` class, or by calling the `generateToken($options)` method on the `OpenTok\Session` instance after creating it.
 The `$options` parameter is an optional array used to set the role, expire time, and connection data of the Token.
+For layout control in archives and broadcasts, the initial layout class list of streams published from connections using this token can be set as well.

 ```php
 use OpenTok\Session;